photoprism/photoprism/.github/ISSUE_TEMPLATE/bug_report.md

 https://docs.photoprism.app/getting-started/troubleshooting/browsers/

 NOTE:
-- Always provide a sample file and logs if it is an Import, Indexing, or Metadata issue, otherwise we will not be able to process your report
+- You have to provide sample files and logs if it is an IMPORT, INDEXING, or METADATA issue, otherwise we will not be able to process your report
+- If it is an IMPORT issue, please also provide an archive with affected files before importing them so that it's possible to reproduce your issue

 **Which software versions do you use?**